 Many Anti Cancer Properties

 Several studies have found that people who eat this amazing spice in their regular diet are at significantly lower risk of cancer.
-Other studies confirm these findings and demonstrate that turmeric shows strong anti-cancer potential by effectively stopping the precancerous changes in different organs to become cancer; eliminating cancer cells; stopping proliferation of tumour cells; and preventing their re-growth.
+Other studies confirm these findings and demonstrate that turmeric shows strong anti-cancer potential by effectively stopping the precancerous changes in different organs to become cancer; eliminating cancer cells; stopping proliferation of tumor cells; and preventing their re-growth.
 Clinical studies also prove that turmeric can inhibit growth of cancer cells in various organs: bone, brain, breast, kidney, liver, pancreas, stomach, bladder, colon, lung, prostate, cervix, ovaries and blood.
-These food can help improve brain function.

 Furthermore, turmeric is safe, as curcumin effectively differentiates between cancer cells and normal cells and has no side effects on healthy cells, while it targets specific cancer cells for apoptosis.
 Additional research shows that it can be used as a complementary therapy with conventional cancer treatment, as it works synergistically with chemotherapy drugs and enhances the elimination of cancer cells.